LostInCompilation/PrettyOTA/README.md

 ### What's planned for the future?

+- A **completely new design** is currently work in progress.
+Check the Discussions to see a preview
 - Optional **firmware pulling from server**: Configure PrettyOTA to automatically check a server for a new firmware version and install it.
 This is useful for many devices which all need updates at the same time.
 No manual firmware upload required anymore
 - Show/hide specific board infos
 - Disable/enable filesystem updates in code